rimusz/coreos-cluster-osx/README.md

 CoreOS-Vagrant Cluster GUI for OS X
 ============================

-CoreOS-Vagrant Cluster GUI for Mac OS X is a Mac Status bar App which works like a wrapper around the [coreos-vagrant](https://github.com/coreos/coreos-vagrant) command line tool and supports 3 cluster machines.
-A standalone one can be found here [CoreOS-Vagrant GUI](https://github.com/rimusz/coreos-osx-gui).
+CoreOS-Vagrant Cluster GUI for Mac OS X is a Mac Status bar App which works like a wrapper around the [coreos-vagrant](https://github.com/coreos/coreos-vagrant) command line tool and bootstraps CoreOS cluster with one control (etcd) and two worker machines.
+Flannel network is set too.

 [CoreOS](https://coreos.com) is a Linux distribution made specifically to run [Docker](https://www.docker.io/) containers.
 [CoreOS-Vagrant](https://github.com/coreos/coreos-vagrant) is made to run on VirtualBox and VMWare VMs.